No tuition fees

-The university fee for Master’s students currently come to 314.39 Euro per semester (= six months) including the university’s administrative fee (50 Euro), contributions to the student union and student facilities (9.75 Euro + 54.09 Euro) and the public transport travel pass for Berlin and Potsdam (201.80 Euro, obligatory for Bachelor’s and Master's students).
+The matriculation fee for Master’s students are currently (summer semester 2021) set at 315.64 Euro per semester (= six months).
+They consist of an administrative fee (50 Euro), contributions to the student union and student facilities (9.75 Euro + 54.09 Euro) and the public transport travel pass for Berlin and Potsdam (201.80 Euro, obligatory for Bachelor’s and Master's students).

 Please see section Health insurance (internal link)

 It is highly recommended that students and visiting researchers take out a personal liability insurance.

 The website “How to Germany” writes: “The most important and yet the least expensive insurance cover you will need in Germany is private liability insurance (Privathaftpflichtversicherung).
 It will provide cover to you or to any insured member of your family in the event that you commit an act for which a German court would consider you ordinarily negligent.
 Ordinary negligence could be a simple matter of damaging someone else’s property, for instance knocking over a vase while visiting a friend or in a shop, or causing an accident as a pedestrian by not crossing at the zebra crossing, causing bodily injury whilst engaging in sports activities.”

 Third-party private liability insurance costs only around 38–50 euro per year, i.e. 3–4 euro per month.
 The cost of one mensa meal per month could save you literally millions of euros.

 Read more about this and all other insurances on “How to Germany”: http://www.howtogermany.com/pages/insurance.html